AstraZeneca Pharmaceuticals LP Global Publications Leader in Cambridge, United Kingdom

 Demonstrated experience in medical communications gained through working in the pharmaceutical industry or a medical communications agency

 Demonstrated performance, budget, and resource management skills in a global organization

 Excellent leadership and project management skills to deliver in a complex multidisciplinary environment

 Ability to establish and maintain professional relationships with external experts, investigators, journal editors and publishers and professional bodies

 Ability to effectively manage multiple stakeholders and projects to within budget

 Flexibility and adaptability to manage long-term activities in a constantly changing internal and external environment

 Experience of working globally, cross-culturally and cross-functionally

-Strong therapeutic knowledge in diabetes, cardiovascular and renal disease areas with proven ability to adapt quickly to other therapeutic specialties
+Strong therapeutic knowledge in Respiratory with proven ability to adapt quickly to other therapeutic specialties

 Next Steps – Apply today!